Student charter

 - accurate and consistent information about your course of study, assessment and feedback arrangements and regulations and procedures provided online and in print as appropriate

-- a system of support to guide and assist your programme of study including personal tutors, academic tutors and research supervisors with confidentiality ensured at all times
+- a system of support to guide and assist your course of study.
+For postgraduate students, this will include personal tutors, academic tutors and research supervisors, with confidentiality ensured at all times

 - assessment of your work carried out fairly, impartially and in accordance with the highest academic standards

-- the opportunity to provide regular and detailed feedback on your experience as a student
+- the opportunity to provide regular and detailed feedback on your experience as a student, both informally and through our student surveys, course committees and Dean’s Forums

 Your commitment to us

-- to take full advantage of tutorials and meetings with supervisors and other forms of support that are made available
+- You will take full advantage of tutorials and meetings with supervisors and other forms of support that are made available.

-- that you will attend and fully participate in seminars, small group meetings and lectures in accordance with our attendance requirements.
-This includes an expectation that you will be mindful of the need for respectful challenge and contribute to the creation and maintenance of an effective learning space for all
+- You will attend and fully participate in all seminars, small group meetings and lectures in accordance with our attendance requirements.
+This includes an expectation that you will be mindful of the need for respectful challenge and contribute to the creation and maintenance of an effective learning space for all.

-- that you will inform the appropriate course administrator of any essential absences during your course of study and seek approval where necessary
+- You will inform the appropriate course administrator of any essential absences during your course of study and seek approval where necessary.

-- the Trust has set out standards of conduct which it is expected students will observe and adhere to at all times including in relation to ethical issues and patient confidentiality.
-(All students of the Tavistock and Portman NHS Foundation Trust are expected to conduct themselves at all times in a manner that is not harmful to themselves or fellow students, to maintain a professional and courteous approach to their dealings with others and to comply with the law, both on site and on placement.)
-The Trust supports the informal resolution of concerns and students are welcome to contact staff at any time to discuss concerns relating to their course programme.
-In this context, the Trust has regulations on appeals, complaints and conduct to protect both students and the community as a whole
+- You will always conduct yourselves in a manner that is not harmful to yourself or fellow students and staff, maintaining a professional and courteous approach to your dealings with others, and will comply with the law, both on site and on placement.
+The Trust has set out standards of conduct which it is expected students will observe and adhere to at all times including in relation to ethical issues and patient confidentiality.
+We ask that all users apply the same standards of courtesy as they would in a face-to-face scenario and are familiar with the usage policies.
+The Trust supports the informal resolution of concerns and students are welcome to contact staff at any time to discuss concerns relating to their course.
+In this context, the Trust has regulations on appeals, complaints and conduct to protect both students and the community as a whole.

-- that you will manage your learning including private study in a responsible way and in accordance with the standards of conduct we have set out
+- You will manage your learning including private study in a responsible way and in accordance with the standards of conduct we have set out.

-- that you will submit course work by the deadline provided to you in advance
+- You will submit course work by the deadline provided to you in advance.

-- that you will seek guidance and advice from teaching and other staff at appropriate times
+- You will seek guidance and advice from teaching and other staff at appropriate times.

 Academic, personal and professional development